2020 Culture Fund

 THE CULTURE CLASH COLLECTIVE

 An exciting and original collaboration between dancers of different styles and cultural backgrounds, led by Samara Roach-Keiler.
-Think of a unique fusion of Irish, Bollywood, Afro dancers - and more! - culminating in a performance at The Kilburn High.
+Think a unique fusion of Irish, Bollywood, Afro dancers - and more! - culminating in a performance at The Kilburn High.

 CULTURE MOVE (SAMPLED HISTORY)